4 Ways to Transfer Wealth to Children

 - You can change the beneficiaries and have multiple plans for the same beneficiary.

-- Qualified institutions include colleges, universities, vocational schools and any other type of postsecondary institution that is eligible for financial aid.
+- Qualified institutions include colleges, universities, vocational schools and any other type of postsecondary institution that is eligible to participate in federal financial aid programs.

-- You can front-load five years’ worth of the annual gift exclusion amount in one year.
-For 2017, the annual gift exclusion is $14,000 per person, so you can contribute up to $70,000 in one year for a five-year period.
+- You can front-load five years’ worth of the annual gift tax exclusion amount in one year.
+For 2021, the annual gift tax exclusion is $15,000 per person, so you can contribute up to $75,000 in one year.
+Your spouse can also contribute the same amount, so it’s possible to superfund a 529 account with as much as $150,000 in a single year.
+If you choose to superfund a 529 account, you will have to file a gift tax return for the year of funding and elect to spread the gift over a five-year period.

 - 529s have high contribution limits, minimal impact on financial aid eligibility, and no income limitations for contributors.